This brief tutorial shows students and new users how to install React or ReactJS on Ubuntu 20.04 | 18.04.

 A page should also open up to the app index.

-That should start up the project so you can start working with it.
+That should start up the project so you can start working on it.
 When you’re done and wish to deploy to projection, use the commands below:

 All your project files should be built and uploaded to the directory index.